zio/zio/docs/reference/core/cause.md

 title: "Cause"
 ---

 The `ZIO[R, E, A]` effect is polymorphic in values of type `E` and we can work with any error type that we want, but there is a lot of information that is not inside an arbitrary `E` value.
-So as a result ZIO needs somewhere to store things like **unexpected error or defects**, **stack and execution traces**, **cause of fiber interruptions**, and so forth.
+So as a result ZIO needs somewhere to store things like **unexpected errors or defects**, **stack and execution traces**, **cause of fiber interruptions**, and so forth.

 ZIO is very strict about preserving the full information related to a failure.
 It captures all type of errors into the `Cause` data type.
-ZIO uses the `Cause[E]` data type to store the full story of failure.
-So its error model is **lossless**.
-It doesn't throw information related to the failure result.
+ZIO uses `Cause[E]` to store the full story of failure, so its error model is **lossless**.
+It doesn't throw away information related to the failure result.
 So we can figure out exactly what happened during the operation of our effects.

 It is important to note that `Cause` is the underlying data type for the ZIO data type, and we don't usually deal with it directly.
-Even though it is not a data type that we deal with very often, anytime we want, we can access the `Cause` data structure, which gives us total access to all parallel and sequential errors in our codebase.
+Even though we do not deal with it very often, anytime we want, we can access the `Cause` data structure, which gives us total access to all parallel and sequential errors in our codebase.

 ## Cause Internals

 ZIO uses a data structure from functional programming called a _semiring_ for the `Cause` data type. **It allows us to take a base type `E` that represents the error type and then capture the sequential and parallel composition of errors in a fully lossless fashion**.

-The following snippet shows how the `Cause` is designed as a semiring data structure:
+The following snippet shows how `Cause` is designed as a semiring data structure:

 ```scala
 sealed abstract class Cause[+E] extends Product with Serializable { self =>